Skip to main navigation Skip to search Skip to main content

 Research Interests

-I am a Senior Research Associate in Modelling Public Health Threats as part of the NIHR-funded Health Protection Unit in Emergency Preparedness.
-I do other projects, too, systematic reviews in nutrition and secondary data analyses.
+I am a Senior Research Associate supporting Unit management and research in public health threats as part of the NIHR-funded Health Protection Unit in Gastrointestinal Infections.
+My other research has been primary and secondary data analysis in epidemiology and systematic reviews.

 Expertise related to UN Sustainable Development Goals